Skip to content

 Northern Irish Bread – potato farls

-A farl is a triangular shape with a rounded outer side due to the fact it is cut from a larger circle of dough.
-It comes from an ancient Scottish word which means ‘quarter’.
-A potato bread is rolled out into a circular shape then cut in the shape of a cross creating four equal farls.
+A farl is a triangular shape with a rounded outer side because it is cut from a larger circle of dough.
+It comes from an ancient Scottish word meaning ‘quarter’.
+Potato bread is rolled out into a circular shape and then cut into the shape of a cross, creating four equal farls.

 Irish Soda Bread